 If you are looking into eating a healthier diet, you have probably done some research into that way of eating and why it is better than how you are currently eating.
 You may have read books, magazines, online articles, listened to podcasts, or watched videos about it.

 But have you taken the time to educate those around you?
 Education is key to understanding, which can be the trigger for making changes.
-If your husband doesn’t understand why his fettuccine alfredo is terrible for him, it’s unlikely that he’s going to trade it for the chicken zoodle dish you would prefer he ate.
+If your partner doesn’t understand why the fettuccine alfredo is terrible for him, it’s unlikely they will trade it for the chicken zoodle dish you would prefer they ate.

 So, you don’t have to “sell” your new diet to complete strangers, just those people you want to support you.
 Here are some ideas for getting the message through and educating others: